-9. You've been told that the NANA region' tax base is inadequate.
+9. You've been told that the NANA region's tax base is inadequate.
 The truth is: NANA promoted the legislation that exempted the \$150,000,000 in road and port improvements for its mine from local taxation.
-That's why the tax base is inadequate.
+That's why 20 You've been told that NANA's attorney the tax base is inadequate.